MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-engagement.md

    > [!div class="mx-imgBorder"]
    > ![Session outcomes over time chart](media/analytics-engagement-2.PNG)

-The Session outcomes over time chart provides a graphical view of the number of resolved, escalated, and abandoned sessions over the specified time period.
+The Session outcomes over time chart provides a graphical view of the number of engaged sessions that are resolved, escalated, and abandoned over the specified time period.

 Description | Details
 ----------- | -------
 Resolved | The daily number of resolved sessions.
+A resolved session is an engaged session in which the user receives a customer satisfaction (CSAT) survey and either does not respond or responds *Yes*.
 Escalated | The daily number of escalated sessions.
+An escalated session is an engaged session that is escalated to a human agent.
 Abandoned | The daily number of abandoned sessions.
+An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.

 ## Engagement over time chart